ArseniyKorobenko/ray-marching-with-cuda/README.md

 > nvcc V12.4.99
 > requires additional arguments `--expt-extended-lambda -Xcompiler "-openmp"` (included in VS solution)

+Building:
+> This is a Visual Studio project, so you can (hopefully) use the solution to build it
+> main.cu is the only non-header file, so the only build step is calling `nvcc main.cu` with correct arguments

 Sample output:
 ```
 GPU finished in 0.194812 seconds.